 I’ve had amazing opportunities to speak with local and national lawmakers to gain support for policies that improve the sexual and reproductive health of women of youth of color, facilitated workshops and discussions on issues that affect women and girls of color, and have studied and written extensively on how a woman’s access to reproductive health services are interconnected to other areas of her life.

-As a social worker, I use the academic theories I’ve learned during my graduate studies at the Columbia University School of Social Work, combined with the social justice framework highlighted by the National Association of Social Workers Code of Ethics.
-I’m highly aware of the need for programs and services that are culturally relevant, allows for client/audience self-determination, and honors confidentiality.
+As a social worker, I use the academic theories I’ve learned during my graduate studies at the Columbia University School of Social Work, combined with the social justice framework highlighted by the National Association of Social Workers Code of Ethics to share my expertise on the current climate of social work, along with encouraging more social workers to become entrepreneurs.

 As an activist, I center all of my work on centering the lived experiences of women and girls of color in a variety of ways, including collaborating with organizations that want to build their capacity to be culturally responsive, developing youth-adult partnerships, and importance of radical self care for individuals, families, communities, and organizations.